fijal/jitpy/doc/index.rst

 Installing
 ==========

-jitpy requires a new PyPy (newer than 28th of Nov), which can be e.g. downloaded from PyPy `nightlies`_.
+jitpy requires a new PyPy (newer than 2nd of Dec 2014), which can be e.g. downloaded from PyPy `nightlies`_.
 Otherwise it can be installed via ``pip install jitpy``.